DavidDohru/rick-and-morty-task/README.md

 [Demo Link](https://daviddohru.github.io/rick-and-morty-task/)

-#Stack technologys :
+#Stack technology
-Used technology stack: React / typescript + Redux.
+React / typescript + Redux.
 To retrieve information from the axios library server.
 For stylization - SASS and library React / bootstrap.
 For routing on application - used library React Router.

 #Rick and Morty test task
 Before you read the description please take a look at the APIs that you will work with: